chejholloway/repomadness/README.md

 # Front End Interview Project

 Hello!
 If you're reading this, that means you've passed our initial phone screen.
 Congrats!
-We're excited to get to know you more and see if you'd be a good fit for Real.
+We're excited to get to know you more and see if you'd be a good fit.
 We would like you to implement the following project to help us assess your real-world programming knowledge.

 ## The Project